Kimberly Garza, Ph.D.

 Bio

-Kimberly Garza is an assistant professor of creative writing and literature, working primarily in fiction and nonfiction.
-She received a Ph.D. in English-Creative Writing, specializing in fiction and Mexican-American literature, from the University of North Texas, and a B.A. in English and Spanish and an M.A. in English-Creative Writing from the University of Texas at Austin.
+Kimberly Garza (she/her) is an Associate Professor in the Department of English.
+She is Director of the Creative Writing Program as well as a core faculty member in creative writing.
+Her research and teaching interests include creative writing, Latinx and ethnic studies—specifically Mexican-American and Texas literature—and regional/place-based studies.
+She received a Ph.D. in English-Creative Writing from the University of North Texas, and a B.A. in English and Spanish and an M.A. in English-Creative Writing from the University of Texas at Austin.

 Teaching